Quick Keyword Research Tips

 - Narrow options down to the best 2 to 5 keywords.

-Consistently choosing the right keywords takes practice, but following the steps outlined above will put you in a great starting place.
+Consistently choosing the right keywords takes practice, but following the steps outlined above is a great starting place.

 Keyword Research Best Practices